From light-footed curiosities to investigative deep dives, my work is about real people, small moments, big ideas, and true stories.

 CBC’s The Doc Project

 Danny Filippidis was on a ski trip in New York.
-Six days later, he turned up in California—with no memory of how he got there.
-A baffling true story of disappearance, amnesia, and the strange gaps in between.
+Six days later, he turned up in California, with no memory of how he got there.
+A baffling true story of disappearance, amnesia, and trust.

 2019